 12. Journaling helps a lot

-Writing down my thoughts and feelings has made a huge difference.
+Writing down my thoughts and feelings in my journal has made a huge difference.
 It allows me to empty my mind in a safe place, with no judgement.
 And, it gives me the opportunity to self-reflect.
 To learn more, definitely check out my post on journaling for mental health.
 I share tons of tips and advice on getting started!

 By keeping track of my progress, I’m able to look back and see just how far I’ve come, and how much I’ve changed.
 It’s very motivating, and writing is good for the soul!